-URI parameter Description ID The unique identifier of the repository object to delete. name The full path name of the repository object to delete.
+URI parameter Description name The full path name of the repository object to delete.
 Multiple name parameters, to delete more than one file or folder at a time, are allowed.
 This parameter is ignored if ID is also specified. redirect URI to which to redirect the job deletion page.
 The default redirect page is processed action_status.

-Not applicable.
+Used by Not applicable.